 Vitamin D is a vitamin that behaves like a hormone.
 In fact, cells throughout your body have receptors for this important vitamin/hormone.
 Why is the sunshine vitamin so important?
-Preliminary research shows a link between low vitamin D levels and inflammation linked to some autoimmune diseases.
+Preliminary research shows a link between a low vitamin D level and inflammation linked to some autoimmune diseases.
 Plus, it may help to keep other age-related health problems in check including hypertension, diabetes and certain types of cancer.
 It’s also vital for healthy bones.
 In addition, there also appears to be a link between obesity and low levels of vitamin D. Does vitamin D play a role in regulating body weight?

-Vitamin D and Obesity: What’s the Link?
+Vitamin D Level and Obesity: What’s the Link?